 Professor Bruce Robinson

 Until early 2016, Professor Robinson was Dean (International) in the Faculty of Medicine at the University of Sydney and was Head of the Division of Medicine at the Royal North Shore Hospital from 1998-2006.
 He also served on the Council of the Endocrine Society of Australia from 2001-2005.
 He is on the Editorial Board of the International journals ‘Nature, Clinical Practice and Endocrinology’ and ‘Thyroid’.
 Professor Robinson has a strong interest in furthering relations between Australia and Asia and he is the Founding Chairman of Hoc Mai, the Australia-Vietnam Medical Foundation, which sponsors and supports medical nursing, allied health and scientific exchanges between Australia and Vietnam.
 He was awarded the People’s Health Medal by the Vietnamese Government in 2008.
-He is a Fellow of the Australian Institute of Company Directors.

 Professor Bruce Robinson is also on the Boards of Cochlear and Mayne Pharma (both ASX listed) and Q-Biotics.